microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

       outputFilePath: ./build/aad.manifest.${{TEAMSFX_ENV}}.json
 ```

+!!! tip "Tip: YAML requires proper indentation"
-!!!
-Tip "YAML requires proper indentation; each level in the object hierarchy must be indented to indicate the structure.
+    YAML requires proper indentation; each level in the object hierarchy must be indented to indicate the structure.
 2 spaces (not tabs) is a good choice.
 Visual Studio Code will help you here, and will underline any syntax errors in red.
-You'll know you got it right when the red lines disappear!"
+You'll know you got it right when the red lines disappear!

 Now scroll down and find the `file/createOrUpdateEnvironmentFile` directive in the deploy phase.
 Add these variables to the envs: collection, right below the ones you added in the previous lab: